-2.4 Testing the Connection
+2.5 Testing the Connection

 - Install and start your communications software.
-Place it in terminal mode and select the modem you wish to test.
+Then place it in terminal mode.
 Refer to the program's documentation if you require assistance.
 If you are not in terminal mode, AT commands typed in at the DOS prompt will result in a "Bad Command or File Name" message. - 2.
 Type in ATZ followed by ENTER and the modem will respond with OK after a few seconds.
-If the modem does not respond OK, refer to Troubleshooting (Section Three). - 3.
+If the modem does not respond OK, refer to Troubleshooting (Section Four). - 3.
 Type ATH1 followed by ENTER and you should hear a dial tone from the modem speaker.
-To adjust speaker volume up, refer to your communications software, or type the ATL3 command the press ENTER. - 4.
+To adjust speaker volume, refer to your communications software's on-line help, or see p.
+58 of this manual under the heading "Speaker Volume". - 4.
 Type ATH followed by ENTER to put the modem "on-hook".
-This confirms that the modem has been successfully installed into the computer.
-Repeat steps 1-4 to test the Line 2 modem. - 5.
+This confirms that the modem has been successfully installed into the computer. - 5.
 Your modem is now ready for use.
 Continue now with your communications software and documentation.